 Judy joined Spirit of the North in May 2013, in the role of Strategic Relations Manager, and in July was quickly promoted to lead the organization as their CEO.
 She is a recent alumni of the Ivey School of Business and was named one of 44 leaders in the Not For Profit Sector across Canada at the 2015 Community Shift in London, Ontario and has an extensive background in administration and finance.
-For over seventeen years Judy has held a variety of senior administrative positions in the Forestry and Solid Wood Operations of Northwood Pulp and Timber Limited (A Divison of Mead and Noranda), and then Canfor – Canadian Forest Products Ltd. As a Convention Manager, she resurrected the long standing COFI Convention in 2005 after a brief hiatus, and then again in 2007.
+For over seventeen years, Judy has held a variety of senior administrative positions in the Forestry and Solid Wood Operations of Northwood Pulp and Timber Limited (A Divison of Mead and Noranda), and then Canfor – Canadian Forest Products Ltd. As a Convention Manager, she resurrected the long standing COFI Convention in 2005 after a brief hiatus, and then again in 2007.
 She has also held two administrative interim positions with Northern Health, in the CEO-Board office and within the Northern Interior Health Services Area, before entering into her most recent role as the Executive Director for the Prince George Community Foundation, which she had held from 2008 to 2013.
 During that time she was instrumental in increasing their endowed assets from $3.0 Million to $8.0 Million, and their community exposure to new heights.
 As a true northerner, and the fourth generation of her family to live and raise her family in Prince George, she has strong roots in the north and is committed to working on behalf of donors and towards the best healthcare system as close to home as possible in the North.
-She is the proud mother of three grown children who have made their home in the Prince George area as well, and a very proud Nana to her first little granddaughter.
+She is the proud mother of three grown children who have made their home in the Prince George area as well, and is the proud nana of three beautiful grandchildren, Gracen, Hudson and Weston.